Shruthirdy/GatorTicketMaster/README.md

 This project is a continuation and extension of Project 1, where we initially implemented an interpreter for a subset of the Delphi (Object Pascal) language using ANTLR4 and Java.

-In **Project 2**, we enhance the language support by introducing critical language features such as scoping, user-defined procedures and functions, loop constructs, and control flow mechanisms like `break` and `continue`.
+In **Project 2**, we enhance the language support by introducing critical language features such as loops, scoping, user-defined procedures and functions, loop constructs, and control flow mechanisms like `break` and `continue`.
 This interpreter builds upon the grammar and visitor-based AST evaluation logic developed in Project 1.

 ---